coddra/collaps/README.md

 Collaps is less of an interpreted scripting language and more of a stack based virtual machine.
 But virtual machines are low level.
 This is where the `collaps algorithm` comes in.
-When a function is parsed, it is placed on the stack as a first class object and whenever the correct number of arguments sorround it, the function is invoked.
+When a function is parsed, it is placed on the stack as a first class object and whenever the correct number of arguments sorround it, the function is tFunc_invoked.
 This results in interesting syntax-quirks like:

 ```collaps
 1 2 + 3 ==      # typical stack based (postfix) languages would look like this